stumbino/php_site/README.md

 # php_site
-A PHP MVC application that was a final project @ IUPUI's advanced php course (CIT313)
+A PHP MVC application created by William Stumbo that was a final project @ IUPUI's advanced php course (CIT313)